zshi719/2025-Data-24100/lesson_plan/week_7.md

 ## Overview

-- Wednesday night the next part of the project is due (part V).
+- Wednesday night the next part of the project is due (Part V).
 You can find the assignment [here](../project_assignments/part_5.md).
 - There will NOT be a quiz this week.
-- A single lecture was recorded and uploaded to canvas.
+- A single lecture was recorded and uploaded to Canvas.
 Lecture notes will also be put below.

 ## Resources